Case Study of a Woman with Testosterone Deficiency:

 When to Do Lab Tests for Followup Testosterone Treatment:

-I typically perform hormone levels in the female patient days 17 through 21.
+I typically perform hormone levels in the female patient days 17 through 21 of the menstreul period.

 Female Testosterone Deficiency Treatment: